Avirup0612/Survey_data_analysis_Food_Beverage/README.md

 Please feel free to DM for any suggestions and improvements or any other queries.
 Thank you for your time.

 **This is an overview of the project.
-Please refer to the main project files for detailed result**
+Please refer to the main project files for detailed results**